RobinJoe/Docs/portfolio/dashboard-manage-projects-and-users.rst

 Manage projects and users
 =========================

-Publically available on the `OpenStack Horizon documentation page <https://docs.openstack.org/horizon/latest/admin/manage-projects-and-users.html>`_.
+Publicly available on the `OpenStack Horizon documentation page <https://docs.openstack.org/horizon/latest/admin/manage-projects-and-users.html>`_.

 OpenStack administrators can create projects, and create accounts for new users using the OpenStack Dasboard.
 Projects own specific resources in your